-- understand how work flows through our system
+- understand how work flows through our system; and

 - redesign our systems around citizen’s needs.